Trams in Tallinn: History

 The Viru gates during the construction of horse-drawn railways, 1888.

-The first tramline in the city, which at that time and until 1917 was known as Reval, was opened in 1888 and was a horsecar line.
-The network was built using a gauge, and it operated on the principal streets crossing the city, Narva Street, Pärnu Street and Tartu Street (Narva maantee, Pärnu maantee & Tartu maantee), using carriages imported from Belgium.
+The first tramline in the city, which was known as Reval until 1917, opened in 1888 and was a horsecar line.
+The network was built using a gauge, and operated on the principal roads crossing the city – Narva Street, Pärnu Street and Tartu Street – using carriages imported from Belgium.
 By 1902 the total length of the lines in operation was 7.24 km.

-In 1915, two local companies, the Russian-Baltic Shipyard and AS Böckler and Co., constructed a steam tramway in order to transport workers from the city centre to its factory at the city's Kopli quarter.
-This used a single track gauge line, which made it suitable for also transporting heavy cargo to the harbour.
-The gauge used corresponded with the standard Russian gauge, and the passenger carriages used were of Russian provenance, purchased second-hand from Saint Petersburg.
+In 1915 two local companies, the Russo-Baltic Shipyard and AS Böckler and Co., constructed a steam tramway 5.1 km in length to transport workers from the city centre to their factory in the Kopli quarter.
+This used a single track gauge line, corresponding with Russian standard gauge, which also made it suitable for transporting heavy cargo to the harbour.
+The passenger carriages used were of Russian provenance, purchased second-hand from Saint Petersburg.
 Later, the steam engines were progressively replaced with internal combustion units.

-During World War I, the horse-drawn trams ceased operation in 1918, leaving just the steam tramcars running to Kopli.
-The 1920 Treaty of Tartu signaled Soviet acceptance of Estonian independence, and on 13 May 1921 the rest of the Tallinn tram network reopened.
-Horses were made redundant, however, as all the tramcars were now modified to use petrol/gasoline engines.
-By then, only two horse-drawn carriages survived, and were in severe disrepair.
+The section of the network using horse-drawn trams ceased operation in 1918, during World War I, leaving just the steam tramcars running to Kopli.
+Following the 1920 Treaty of Tartu, wherein Estonian independence was accepted by the Soviets, the rest of the network reopened on 13 May 1921.
+Horses were made redundant, however, as all the tramcars were now modified to use petrol engines.
+By then, only two horse-drawn carriages had survived, and were in severe disrepair.

 On 28 October 1925, electric trams were introduced, initially on the line along Narva Street.
 A 600 V DC power supply was used.
 Six years later, the broad gauge track on the route to Kopli was replaced with gauge, which was now standard across the network.
-After this, the line, which hitherto had been operated by a combination of steam- and petrol-powered trams, used only petrol-powered trams.
+After this the line, hitherto operated by a combination of steam- and petrol-powered trams, began to exclusively use petrol-powered trams.

-By 1940, the city tram network extended to 13.4 km, including the 5.1 km stretch of former steam tram track to Kopli.
-However, the return of war in 1939, and the savage conflict that followed the annexation of Estonia by the Soviet Union in 1940, put a stop to further development of the city's tram network.
+By 1940, the city tram network had extended to 13.4 km.
+However, the return of war in 1939, and the conflict that followed the annexation of Estonia by the Soviet Union in 1940, halted further development of the city's tram network.